Article Updated on: 21st March, 2025

 The LE-DA is the door station that visitors interact with.
 It allows them to call the LEF master station inside the building, which can then release the door.
 The LEF Series can handle multiple LE-DA, LE-SS/A, or LE-D door stations and communicate with other master stations.
 Because the door station (external call box) is hands-free, you don’t have to hold the button down after the master station accepts the call.

 While this system is weather and vandal-resistant, it can be difficult to scale.
-However, if you don’t need or want video or enhanced audio features—just a quick, easy way for tenants to enter or grant access through a quick call to security without any extra steps—this system might be right for you.
+However, if you don’t need or want video or enhanced security features—just a quick, easy way for tenants to enter or grant access through a quick call to security without any extra steps—this system might be right for you.

 Aiphone LEF Series Rating: ★★★☆☆ (3/5)